vrutkovs/github-review-dashboard/README.rst

 --------

 * Create a Github token (with no checkboxes enabled) at Settings - Personal Access Tokens
-* Put it in a 'token' file
-* Build and run the Docker image
+* Build and run the Docker image with env var 'TOKEN' set

 Credits
 ---------